-Within Cleveland Clinic’s Enterprise Quality, we have a formal Environmental Health and Safety (EHS) team charged with the implementation and monitoring of EHS management activities at Cleveland Clinic main campus and our family health centers.
-In addition, each community hospital maintains written management plans that address the “Environment of Care” based on management structure and individual needs.
+To ensure the safety of all our caregivers, we have an extensive safety program managed by multiple departments and teams with shared responsibility.
+Our formal Environmental Health and Safety (EHS) team is accountable for monitoring and implementing practices at Cleveland Clinic main campus and our family health centers.
+In addition, each community hospital maintains written management plans that address the “Environment of Care” based on their unique structure and needs.

 Environmental Health and Safety (EHS) Data